tony-xlh/document-scanner-cli/README.md

 ```

-You can also install SANE to scan documents on macOS.
+SANE and TWAIN are also supported on macOS.

 ## Cross-Platform